MTCC-Africa Pilot Projects

 The scope of the pilot project involved two distinct approaches and methodologies namely:

 - Manual fuel consumption data collection: Fuel Data collection and reporting to be made using tablets with standardized forms which must be filled in by crew members.
-Data will be then sent to MTCC- Africa relying on satellite communication at an agreed frequency.
-For this technology, 6 tablets are being used onboard 6 voluntary ships.
-Tablets will then be switched to 6 other voluntary ships to increase the number of ships participating in the experimentation.
+Data was then sent to MTCC- Africa relying on satellite communication at an agreed frequency.
+For this technology, 6 tablets were being used onboard 6 voluntary ships.
+Tablets were then switched to other voluntary ships to increase the number of ships participating in the experimentation.

-- Automated fuel consumption data collection: Experimentation with automated data collection relying on onboard flowmeters and sensors is to be conducted with 4 voluntary ships, using CLS dedicated Sat-Box device.
+- Automated fuel consumption data collection: Experimentation with automated data collection relying on onboard flowmeters and sensors was conducted with 4 voluntary ships, using CLS dedicated Sat-Box device.
 These devices cannot be switched to other ships during the contract period.